DavidKrau/terraform-provider-simplemdm/docs/data-sources/enrollments.md

 page_title: "simplemdm_enrollments Data Source - simplemdm"
 subcategory: ""
 description: |-
   Fetches the collection of enrollments from your SimpleMDM account.
+One-time enrollments have a URL and can be used once.
+Account driven enrollments have a null URL and can be used multiple times.
 ---

 # simplemdm_enrollments (Data Source)

 Fetches the collection of enrollments from your SimpleMDM account.
+One-time enrollments have a URL and can be used once.
+Account driven enrollments have a null URL and can be used multiple times.

 ## Example Usage